lahirugmg/langgraph-wso2-ai-sample/README.md

 - MCP Tools: `get`, `getTrialid`, `post`
 - Authentication: OAuth2 client credentials flow

+## Agent Responsibilities
+1. **Planner (Care-Plan) Agent**
+   - Pulls patient context from the EHR platform (labs such as A1c, renal function, current medications).
+   - Identifies the clinician’s intent (care-plan vs. research question) and routes the workflow accordingly.
+   - Delegates evidence gathering to the Evidence Agent when building a full care plan.
+2. **Evidence Agent**
+   - Finds and summarizes relevant trials and guideline snippets through the Trial Registry MCP server.
+   - Returns a structured `evidence_pack` that captures trial suitability, benefit, and risk signals.
+3. **Planner Agent + LLM (via Gateway)**
+   - Synthesizes the data into a structured JSON `plan_card` (recommendation, rationale, safety checks, orders, citations).
+   - Falls back to heuristic defaults when the upstream LLM call times out or is disabled.
+   - Produces a trial-focused plan when the incoming question is solely about research enrollment.

 ### Evidence Agent
 1. `cp evidence-agent/.env.example evidence-agent/.env`
 2. `pip install -r evidence-agent/requirements.txt`